RandomSearch18/kivy-flash-cards/README.md

 3. `pip install -r requirements.txt`
 4. Run `src/main.py`

+By default, flashcards are written to and read from `flashcards.csv` in the current working directory.
+Optionally, you can point the program to a different flashcards CSV file by providing it as a command-line argument, e.g. `src/main.py path/to/flashcards.csv`.

 ### Building for Android

 1. Clone the [Buildozer](https://github.com/kivy/buildozer) repo, change directory into it, and build the docker image with `docker build --tag=kivy/buildozer .`